DMak80/SimpleTypedValues/README.md

 # SimpleTypedValue

+This is a value object library.

-The goal of the project is to simplify moving from code like this
+The main goal of the project is to use value objects as identifiers in entities, simplify moving from code like this

 ```csharp
     AnyFunc(long organizationId, long userId)